santagoy/san-tagoy-xyz/content/games/Wanton Pinoy Spaghetti/chargen.md

 ## Inventory

 You have 12 Inventory slots.
 First 6 are quick slots, anything you can pull out at a moment's notice.
-The next 6 require a d8 roll higher than the item's number slot to be procured immediately under duress, otherwise the item takes 10 seconds or more to find.
+The next 6 require a d8 roll higher than the item's number slot to find it immediately, otherwise the item takes 10 seconds or more to find.

 ### Starting Loadout